 - Review historical hauling data to gain an understanding of the flow at a macro level on campus.
-This will help elucidate current reporting methodologies, hauling routes and frequencies. - Conduct short interviews and walk-throughs with staff from various operational departments on campus with guidance from F&S. Based on the Activity Zones identified by F&S, these operational units and departments may include Building Service Workers, UI Housing (including Dining Services), Campus Recreation, the Division of Research Safety, the University Library, the Department of Chemistry, the College of Engineering, and the College of Fine and Applied Arts.
+This will help elucidate current reporting methodologies, hauling routes and frequencies. - Conduct short interviews and walk-throughs with staff from various operational departments on campus with guidance from F&S. Based on the Activity Zones identified by F&S, these operational units and departments may include Building Service Workers, UI Housing, Campus Recreation, the Division of Research Safety, and the Department of Chemistry.
 These consultations with staff will outline individual aspects of waste management with which they might already be, or have the capacity to become, involved.
-Additional campus units not listed here but recommended by F&S as being involved with major additional aspects of waste management, would also be consulted.

-- Review current and planned (i.e., regardless of waste characterization data) efforts related to waste reduction and diversion.
+Additional campus units not listed here but recommended by F&S as being involved with major additional aspects of waste management, would also be consulted. - Review current and planned (i.e., regardless of waste characterization data) efforts related to waste reduction and diversion.
 This will help convey the status quo for waste management on campus and be included in the final public-facing waste characterization study report. - Conduct focus group sessions with representative students, staff, and faculty that regularly use buildings designated for auditing to help gauge knowledge of current practices and expectations, as well as garner stakeholder suggestions for ways to reduce waste and improve collection of recyclables.
-One focus group session will be conducted per Activity Zone examined in the waste characterization study.
-Therefore, there will be a minimum of four focus group sessions (representing Tier I activity zone elections) and a maximum of six focus group sessions (in the event Tier II activity zone elections are pursued).
+One focus group session will be conducted per Activity Zone examined in the waste characterization study, for a total of four focus group sessions.